 Because an implant cannot attach as easily to the gums as natural teeth, the gum tissue around an implant if often looser than the gum tissue around a natural tooth which leaves extra space for bacteria to grow.
 This means that the risk of inflammation is much higher.
 Of all implant patients, more than 40% are affected by inflammation around the implant.

 SIGNS AND SYMPTOMS OF PERI-IMPLANT DISEASE:

-If you have implants and one or more of the following symptoms, we advise you to contact your treating dentist or oral hygienist as soon as possible.
+If you have implants and have one or more of the following symptoms, you should contact your dentist or hygienist as soon as possible.

 - Inflammation of the gums

 - Bleeding gums

 - Redness and swelling in the gum tissue around the implant

 - Receding gums

 - Pocket formation between the gums and the dental implant

 - Pus in the gums around the dental implant